Still Life Shadow Box

 They are NOT like the good quality rounds that can be expansive PLUS have good points for relatively good detail and manipulation, which allows you to switch between both types of mark making very freely.

-Parkers Art Supplies has a good source for them (not the ones on their shelf called Prime though!), because they can be a bit variable in quality, but you should find them pretty easily at most art shops.
+Parkers Art Supplies has a good source for them, not the ones on their shelf called Prime though!, make sure they are the ones ordered from the supplier X-Press Graph-X Pty Ltd, because they can be a bit variable in quality, but you should find them pretty easily at most art shops.
 582 is the generic number signifying this round shape found across lots of different brands.

 The 579 Flat is good to have in a few sizes also.